 Groundhog Day is February 2nd in the US, and it’s a truly bizarre national holiday.
 The premise: a large rodent might see its shadow, predicting when spring will or won’t come.
 How does one celebrate this, unless they live in Punxsutawney?

 How long does it take to start thinking you are a god?
 To give up on unique ways to solve the day/kill yourself/become a better person?
 Does the protagonist live this day only decades, or a few thousand years?
-(Pay attention and ask yourself how long it would take to master his many skills, become a doctor, or try every form of suicide.)
+(Pay attention and ask yourself how long it would take to master his many skills, become a doctor and master pianist and ice sculptor, or try every form of suicide.)

 In Groundhog Day, Phil Connors escapes the time loop only when certain conditions are met.
 We assume this…it’s never stated why he finally moves on to the next day.
 However, the repeating day motif is not new to this movie, and in each instance, time resets indefinitely until the protagonist finds a way out.

 The movie isn’t even the first film or TV show to feature this theme.
 Star Trek: The Next Generation did it first, as far as we can tell.
 A Groundhog Day Story a unique subgenre now, with more than 35 shows to check off, and counting.
 Our running goal is to review them ALL.

 That makes it really fun each year.
 We get to watch something with a distinct “Groundhog Day theme” every year on February 2nd.
 Now you can too.

 Do you need quality essays for a college class?
 Try EssayHub.